 Most collectors seek strictly Colombian emeralds.
 They spend decades buying the finest green and cleanest stones available.
 Occasionally, African and Brazilian emeralds are discovered that look exactly like Colombian emerald.
 These gems make sense to collect if you are an emerald connoisseur.
 If you have a moderate budget, you can purchase African emerald.
 As a general rule these gems are cleaner than Colombian emeralds but have a touch of black and gray colors.
 They trade at a 50% discount to Colombian stones.
 Finally, if you are on a limited budget, occasionally Brazil produces nice stones at about 1/2 the price of Colombians.
 As a general rule, Brazilian emeralds are green/black in appearance.

 Commercial quality Colombian emeralds can easily range from $500-$2500 per carat for one carat stones.
 High jewelry quality ranges from $2500-$5000 per carat.
 Gem, one carat emeralds range between $5000-$10,000 per carat.
 The finest color, four carat or larger Colombian emeralds can easily fetch $20,000 per carat.
 A ten carat, gem emerald can exceed $50,000 per carat.
-If an emerald is AGL certified as Lightly Included, add 50-100% to these figures.
+If an emerald is AGL graded as No Clarity Enhancement, add 100% to these figures.
+Many collectors search for untreated emeralds only

 Approximately 99% of all emeralds are treated.
 Similar to the heating of ruby and sapphire, this is perfectly acceptable.
 Emeralds have been oiled for centuries.
 Treatment is only possible when inclusions break the surface.
 Clear oil is forced into surface-breaking inclusions, thereby reducing the visibility of inclusions.
 Oiled stones tend to fluoresce a pale yellow.
 Some collectors view this process as akin to buying fine furniture.
 Once a year it is brought into the manufacturer for a re-oiling.
 A new treatment for emeralds is opticon.
 Some dealers contend opticoned emeralds have a better finish, are more durable, and the treatment is permanent.
 Opticoning uses the same theory as oil, but inclusions are filled with a thick epoxy instead of oil.
 The stones are sealed with a thin coat.
 A brand new treatment was introduced in 1997 named Gematrat.
 They state that their filler "de-emphasizes" the visibility of fractures but does not hide them.
-The GIA is presently working on a extensive research project that will include studies on emerald treatments and their effectiveness and durability to as many different conditions as they can reasonably test.
 Suffice to say, if you collect emeralds, you should be aware they are probably treated in some fashion.
+Demand an AGL report if the stone is in question.

 For updated information on emeralds.